pandarrativ/react-structure-template/README.md

 # Project Folder Structures

 Create sub folders for better file maintainence if possible.
 `src/assets`: put your static files such as images, videos, icons under this folder.
 `src/components`: put your components under this foler.
 `src/pages`: put your files of a whole page/view/controler under this folder and add it to `src/router.js` for page navigation.
 `src/config`: put for configuration files or some constants under this folder.
 `src/slicers`: put your Redux slicers/reducers in under this folder and add it to `src/store.js`.

 For css files, create a folder for each page or component, and put you .jsx file and .css file under this project.
-(An example is `src/pages/CardHomePage`)
+(An example is `src/pages/CardHomePage`).
+For css styles which should be general to all projects, place it under `app.css` or `index.css`

 ## Routers